logankilpatrick/wgschool/content/home.md

   - format: mix of reading materials, pre-recorded videos, takeaway exercises, and Zoom sessions
 - To simplify logistics, we will not have parallel courses
 - Zoom sessions:
-  - each course will have several short (1-1.5 hours) hands-on sessions, their number and length determined by each instructor
+  - each course will have several short (1-1.5 hours) Zoom sessions, their number and length determined by each instructor
   - no cap, but participants can instead register for repeats of the most popular courses
   - tracking attendance: type your name + some small tidbit into the etherpad (or similar), or use socrative with names
-  - if a participant does not cancel at least 48 hours in advance and does not attend a session in full, they will forfeit any further online hands-on sessions in this school, with exceptions for the current circumstances and network/hardware failures (in these cases have to let us know via email - see email wording from Marie from Mar-30)
+  - if a participant does not cancel at least 48 hours in advance and does not attend a session in full, they will forfeit any further online Zoom sessions in this school, with exceptions for the current circumstances and network/hardware failures (in these cases have to let us know via email - see email wording from Marie from Mar-30)
-  - we will not be recording the hands-on sessions
+  - we will not be recording the Zoom sessions
-  - advertise the hands-on session links only to registered participants
+  - advertise the Zoom session and Debug session links only to registered participants
 - Requirements for participants:
-  - must read/watch dependency materials before each hands-on session
+  - must read/watch dependency materials before each Zoom session
   - must install and test software dependencies before the early software installation meetup, and must attend the meetup in case of problems
-  - we will not be debugging software installations during the actual hands-on sessions
+  - we will not be debugging software installations during the actual Zoom sessions.
+Instead, there will be special debugging sessions only for those having technical issues
 - Suggestions to participants:
   - be prepared to share your screen for debugging sessions
     - everyone will benefit from your debugging session